Hornby Clocktower: 2010 refurbishment

+The redesigned Hornby Clocktower won the 2011 Canterbury Architecture Award for best commercial building.

-Earthquake damage
+Earthquake damage and demolition

 The building was largely undamaged by the 2010 Canterbury earthquake during the refurbishment.
-Less than three months after completion, the tower suffered damaged in the 2011 Christchurch earthquake.
-Following strong aftershocks in December 2011, it was vacated for the final time.
-Epoch Property claimed in early 2012 that they wanted to keep the Clocktower, but believed it wouldn't be financially viable to repair the building, and were considering demolition.
+However, less than three months after completion, the tower suffered damaged in the 2011 Christchurch earthquake.
+Nobody was injured in the building at the time.

+Engineers initially believed that the tower could be saved.
+Following strong aftershocks in December 2011, the tower was damaged further and was vacated for the final time.
+Epoch Property claimed in early 2012 that they wanted to keep the building, but believed it wouldn't be financially viable to repair it, and were considering demolition.
-Demolition

-Demolition work began on the tower at the end of August 2014.
-It was completed in October that year.
-By 2016, the site had been replaced by a Carl's Jr. fast food restaurant.
+Epoch proceeded with plans to demolish the building, with work beginning on the tower in August 2014.
+It was completed in October.
+The surrounding strip mall survived, but the site of the tower remained vacant until 2016, when it was replaced by a Carl's Jr. fast food restaurant.

+Legacy

+Epoch renamed the site Clocktower Centre in a nod to its history, and retained the property as a mixed-used complex with the existing surrounding shops.
+In 2020, the site was listed for sale for the first time since it was acquired in 2005.